coriraquel/Real-Estate-Oracle/README.md

 Property type (single-family, condo, etc.)

-By training the model on historical real estate data, the aim is to provide valuable insights for young homebuyers interested in informed decision-making.
+By training the model on real California estate data, the aim is to provide valuable insights for young homebuyers interested in informed decision-making.

 # Learning Objectives:
 1. Efficient Data Processing: Use advanced techniques with Pandas to preprocess and clean large datasets.